The Politics of The Pill

 Because by doing everything he can to ensure that insurance covers a popular health care need (think also $25 flu shots), Governor Cuomo can curry favor amongst two groups that in turn, serve his narrow self interests:

-1. The health insurers, will pay handsomely for getting to stay in the loop, and make millions of people pay more in premiums every year, just so that a relatively few, fertile women can save hundreds of dollars on their birth control pills.
+1. The health insurers who will profit handsomely by having millions of people pay more in premiums every year, just so that a relatively few, fertile women can save hundreds of dollars on their birth control pills.

-Welcome to The Politics of The Pill, folks, which is really only a small case study in the much larger disease that infects our health care system, and affects our health.
+Welcome to The Politics of The Pill, folks, which is really only a small case study in the much larger disease that infects our health care system, adversely affects our health, and has led to The Great American Health Care Dilemma.

 No matter what you think, or how you feel about health insurance, women’s rights, or even the use of contraception, I hope you’ll agree with me on one thing: that it’s time for our elected leaders like Andrew Cuomo to stop making political brownie points by spreading the fake news that without health insurance, we can’t have health care.

-When the truth is that we can, we will, and we already do have access to plenty of affordable, quality health care before we ever have to invoke a high deductible health insurance policy.
+When the truth is that we can, we will, and we already do have access to plenty of affordable, quality health care – before we ever need to invoke a high deductible health insurance policy.

 And the fact that, as of right now, you can buy birth control for ten bucks a month?
 Well that just proves it.